 This holiday was organized by Justin Rudd in 2001, this holiday was originally put together in Long Beach, California to help support their local shelters and rescues.
 While anyone can choose to participate by donating new toys, treats, food or money to help keep these dedicated servants of the animal public going.
 Justin has spread his campaign far and wide, getting stores nationwide to participate in this humanitarian effort.

-How to Operation Santa Paws
+How to celebrate Operation Santa Paws

 Celebrating Operation Santa Paws days can happen in a number of ways, from those already mentioned to more dedicated efforts.
 This holiday is about the animals, but without the support of those individuals who love them and dedicate themselves to their welfare, there’d be nowhere for them to go.
 When you stop by with your donation of supplies for the furry residents of your local shelter, don’t forget to bring down some tokens of thanks for these hard working saviors of our favorite little beasties.